-Figure 10.
+Figure 15.
 Annual temperature maintenance load covered by the primary system for the modeled temperature maintenance loads.

-Figure shows the annual average of the temperature maintenance load covered by the primary system in watts per apartment.
+Error!
+Reference source not found. shows the annual average of the temperature maintenance load covered by the primary system in watts per apartment.
 The figure shows an asymptotic approach towards 50 W/apt; however, the temperature maintenance load covered by the primary system could likely be greater than this for different draw profiles or greater temperature maintenance loads, with the latter being strongly discouraged.